enerc/VulkanXMRMiner/README.md

 The binary glslangValidator.exe/glslangValidator is from the Vulkan SDK and is for CryptonightR to a compile new SPIR-V kernel at each new block.

-New in 0.2: Monitoring, hashrate seen by pool improved, turtlecoin and bittorium support, wownero v11 and v12 blocks.
+New in 0.2: Monitoring, hashrate seen by pool improved, turtlecoin and bittorium support, cn/wow.<br/>
+New in 0.3: cn/r<br/>
+New in 0.4: KangarooTwelve

 # Drivers installation
 On Windows, Vulkan should be provided with recent drivers for AMD and NVIDIA.
 On AMD only use <b>2018+ Adrenalin drivers</b>.
 Crimson drivers are too old.<br/>